alshedivat/al-folio/_pages/projects.md

 permalink: /projects/
 description: My primary research interests concern the philosophy of machine learning and its intersections with general philosophy of science, ethics and public policy, cognitive science, and philosophy of neuroscience.
 I am also interested in social and political philosophy, American pragmatism, and feminist philosophy.

-  Click below to explore my ongoing projects.
+  Click below to explore my ongoing projects and papers in progress.
 nav: true
 nav_order: 2
 display_categories: [projects, papers]